 He’s one of the fastest reindeer in Santa’s herd.
 He’s always ready to dash out the door.
 For that reason, he excels at track and field during the off-season.

-So, after his yearly tenure at the North Pole, he might find himself at a high school track and field meet, trying to run the 800-yard dash.
+After his yearly tenure at the North Pole, he might find himself at a high school track and field meet, trying to run the 800-yard dash.
 You can bet he’s usually the first to finish.

-“Dasher” originally came from a German name, Dascher, meaning purse-maker.
+“Dasher” originally came from a German name, Dascher, meaning "purse-maker."
 Whoa!
 He can sew!
 One has to wonder if he is the Father of the Modern Hand Bag.

 See Those Ol' Reindeer Singing Personalities Shine!